 Not good at answering questions on the spot?
 Consider taking improv comedy training; I’ve found it’s helpful off-stage, too.

-Q&A is especially tough if you’re sharing bad news—so stay tuned for next week’s Part 3 article, on how to deliver bad news to your employees.
-Don’t miss out—subscribe to my newsletter to be the first to get the update.
+Q&A is especially tough if you’re sharing bad news—so check out my Part 3 article, on how to deliver bad news to your employees.

 Should you hire an outside facilitator?